timc1/react-fullscreen-image/README.md

 React Fullscreen Image is a tiny library to render images that animate to fullscreen view when clicked.

+A live demo can be viewed on [CodeSandbox](https://codesandbox.io/s/o9m59jj3oq)!

 ## Features

 - Only animates transform and opacity properties.